brunomaga/brunomaga.github.io/_posts/2020-05-12-AI-Supercomputing.md

 Gradient accumulation is a technique that allows for large batch the be computed, when normally this would be prohobitive due to high memory requirements.
 The rationale is to use the gradient updates from smaller datasets as the gradient update of a larger dataset.
 The algorithm is as follows:
 - At runtime, divide each minibatch in equal subsets of "microbatches";
 - Pass each subset iteratively to the model, compute the forward pass and backpropagation, and compute the gradient updates of that microbatch (without updating the weights);
-- Take the average of all the previous microbatch gradients as the final gradient of the minibatch;
+- Take the average of all the gradients across all processors as the final gradient of the minibatch;
-- Use that gradient to do weights update;
+- Use that gradient to do the weights update;

-To summarise, in normal executions, the final gradient of a minibatch is the averaged gradient of all datapoints.
-When using microbatching, the final gradient of a minibatch is the averaged gradient of all datapoints in a microbatch, and all microbatches in a minibatch.
+To summarise, in normal executions, the final gradient of a minibatch is the averaged gradient across all processors.
+When using gradient accumulation, the final gradient of a minibatch is the averaged gradient of all datapoints in a microbatch, and all microbatches in a minibatch.

-## Layer parallelism
+## Vertical model parallelism, or Tensor-parallelism, or Intra-Layer model parallelism

-Layer parallelism is another method for parallelism where the data being distributed across different processors is not the batch dimension (as in data parallelim) or model depth dimension (e.g. pipelining), but the model states instead.
-The most common application of this method is by *vertically* dividing the allocating to different accelerators both the input data and model layers, as in:
+Intra-layer parallelism is another method for parallelism where the data being distributed across different processors is not the batch dimension (as in data parallelim) or model depth dimension (e.g. pipelining), but at the parameter level instead.
+The most common application of this method is by *vertically* dividing and allocating to different accelerators both the input data and model layers, as in:

 <p align="center">
 <br/>
 <img width="55%" height="55%" src="/assets/AI-Supercomputing/DNN_model_parallelism.png"/><br/>
-<br/><small>A representation of model parallelism at the layer level on a fully-connected DNN, on two processors $p0$ and $p1$.
+<br/><small>A representation of (vertical) model parallelism at the layer level on a fully-connected DNN, on two processors $p0$ and $p1$.
 Input dataset and each layer of the model are divided and allocated to different processors.
 Red lines represent weights that have to be communicated to a processor different than the one holding the state of the input data for the same dimension.
 </small>
 </p>

 Looking at the previous picture, we notice a major drawback in this method.
 During training, the constant usage of sums of products using all dimensions on the input space will force processors to continuously communicate those variables among themselves (red lines in the picture).
 This creates a major drawback on the execution as it requires a tremendous ammount of communication at every layer of the network and for every input batch.
-Moreover, since the number of weights between two layers grows quadratically with the increase of neurons (e.g. for layers with neuron count $N_1$ and $N_2$, the number of weights are $N_1*N_2$), this method is not usable on large input spaces, as the communication becomes a bottleneck.
+Moreover, since the number of weights between two layers grows quadratically with the increase of neurons (e.g. for layers with neuron count $N_1$ and $N_2$, the number of weights are $N_1*N_2$), this method is not used *directly* on large input spaces, as the communication becomes a bottleneck: every compute unit needs to communicate to every other compute unit its own contribution of the sum of products happening at every layer.

+#### Overcomming the quadratic communication

+To overcome the previous quadratic complexity, [Megraton-LM](https://arxiv.org/abs/1909.08053) uses a very simple technique to reduce the ammount of communication.
+On an MLP block, take each block being described as $$Y = GeLU(XA)$$:
+- the typical approach is to split the weight matrix A along its rows and input X along its columns as (for 2 processors $$1$$ and $$2$$): $$X=[X_1, X_2]$$ and $$A=[A_1, A_2]^T$$.
+This partitioning will result in $$Y = GeLU(X_1A_1 + X_2A_2)$$.
+Since $$GeLU$$ is a nonlinear function, $$GeLU(X_1A_1+ X_2A_2) \neq GeLU(X_1A_1) + GeLU(X_2A_2)$$ and this approach will require a synchronization point (to sum both partial sums of products) before the $$GeLU$$ function.
+- The proposed option is to split $$A$$ along its columns, i.e. it's a feature- (not row-) wise partitioning.
+This allows the $$GeLU$$ nonlinearity to be independently applied to the output of each partitioned GEMM: $$[Y1, Y2] = [GeLU(XA1), GeLU(XA2)]$$.
+This removes the synchronization point.

+Transformer models follow an analogous approach.
+For more details, see section *3.
+Model Parallel Transformers* of the [Megraton-LM paper](https://arxiv.org/abs/1909.08053) for the diagram on Multi-Layer Perceptron and Self-Attention modules.

-#### Layer Parallelism on CNNs
+#### Intra-layer Parallelism on CNNs

-Before throwing the towel on model parallelism, it is relevant to mention that this type of parallelism has some use cases where it is applicable and highly efficient.
+It is relevant to mention that vertical model parallelism has some use cases where it is applicable and highly efficient.
 A common example is on the parallelism of very high resolution pictures on [Convolutional Neural Networks]({{ site.baseurl }}{% post_url 2018-03-27-Deep-Neural-Networks %}).
 In practice, due to the filter operator in CNNs, the dependencies (weights) between two neurons on sequential layers is not quadratic on the input (as before), but constant with size $F*F$ for a filter of size $F$.

 This method has been detailed by [Dryden et al. (Improving Strong-Scaling of CNN Training by Exploiting Finer-Grained Parallelism, Proc.
 IPDPS 2019)](https://arxiv.org/pdf/1903.06681.pdf).
 The functioning is illustrated in the picture below and is as follows:
 1. Input dataset (image pixels) are divided on the height and width dimensions across processors;